If I was to get kicked out, it's no longer just an inconvenience to move, it's a huge upheaval.

 To be honest I haven’t had any disastrous or really problematic landlords while I’ve been in private rental.
 But I’ve had all of the usual frustrations with getting repairs done, and the problem of never knowing how long you’ll be able to stay in your place.
-I’ve been renting since around 2000 - so 17 or 18 years.
+I’ve been renting since around 2000 – so over 20 years.
 Most of that was in private rental, but I also lived for around 3 and a half years in a housing co-operative.

 It was a lot better living in co-op housing for a few reasons – the main one being you have real security of tenure.
 It means you can put some work into the place.
 You have the freedom to do that.